andreamarcolin/NewsAPIClient/README.md

     print(sources)
 }
 ```

 ### Articles

-Normally, chain the sources request with an articles request to get articles from a specific source (sortBy is optional)
+Normally, chain the sources request with a request to the "/sources" endpoint to get articles from a specific source (sortBy is optional)

 ```swift
 client.getSources { (sources, error) in